naSm1th/smashr/lib/shell/README.md

-# SmSH
+# shell
-The Smith Shell - a simple Unix shell, written in C.
+Based on the Smith Shell - a simple Unix shell, written in C.